Peoria, IL Truck Accident Lawyer

 Collisions between large commercial trucks and other vehicles often result in catastrophic injuries.
 Because of this, the financial burdens that accompany these types of crashes are generally astronomical.

-Our truck accident lawyers stand strong against large trucking corporations and powerful insurance companies to ensure victims’ settlements are maximized.
+Our Peoria truck accident lawyers stand strong against large trucking corporations and powerful insurance companies to ensure victims’ settlements are maximized.

 If a trucker’s negligence caused you to be injured or your loved one was killed, call the truck accident attorneys at Strong Law Offices for a free, no-obligation case evaluation.

-Truck Accidents Are Different from Car Accidents
+Truck Crashes Are Different from Car Accidents

-Victims in Chicago often hire a truck accident lawyer after a crash with an 18-wheeler because a semi-truck accident case is unlike a typical car accident case in many ways.
+A semi-truck accident case is unlike a typical car accident case in many ways.

-First, the massive size of commercial trucks, which typically weigh approximately 80,000 pounds when fully loaded, means truck crash injuries are generally more severe than those caused by car accidents.
+- First, the massive size of commercial trucks, which often weigh approximately 80,000 pounds when fully loaded, means truck crash injuries are generally more severe than those caused by car accidents.

-Second, assigning liability to all liable parties is more challenging in a trucking accident because of the various parties that may be involved.
+- Second, assigning liability to all liable parties is more challenging in a trucking accident because of the various parties that may be involved.

-Lastly, truck drivers and large trucking companies are governed by Federal Safety Regulations.
+- Lastly, truck drivers and large trucking companies are governed by Federal Safety Regulations.
 The maze of regulations can be complicated to interpret when analyzing violations that may have contributed to the crash.

 The Difference Between a Truck Accident and a Crash